totuni/esp-studio-examplesII/Transformations/join/README.md

 - The FullOuterJoin tab lists the combination of the `customers.csv` and `loyalty.csv` tables.
 - The InnerJoin tab lists the results of an inner join performed on `orders.csv` and the full outer join tables.
 - The LeftOuterJoin tab lists the results of a left outer join performed on the `orders.csv` and the full outer join tables.
-- The RightOuterJoin tab lists the results of a right outer join join performed on the `orders.csv` and the full outer join tables.
+- The RightOuterJoin tab lists the results of a right outer join performed on the `orders.csv` and the full outer join tables.

 The following figure shows the results for the FullOuterJoin tab: